 I tried to ignore the fear I felt inside, and wondered if my brother was doing the same.

-“You should know better than to walk the streets at night!”
+“You should know better than to walk the streets at night!
+Especially dark alleys!”

-At the end of the long, narrow passageway bordered on both sides by towering, windowless walls, cars were blazing by.
+At the end of the long, narrow passageway bordered on both sides by towering, windowless walls, cars blazed by.
 Maybe we could get away after all.
 Just a few more steps and we would be safe.
 I hoped.

 I swung my arms behind me and tried to move the man's hand away, but he lifted us effortlessly into the air and threw us violently against a cold, brick wall.
 The force of the impact was strong.
-I felt a sharp pain roll down my back, and by the sound of his groans, I could tell Hunter had experienced the same agony.
+A sharp pained rolled down my back and by the sound of his groans, I could tell Hunter had experienced the same agony.